technoboy10/technoboy10.github.io/content/after-scratch.md

   person has written a competitive interpreter or compiler for it.
 This helps ensure that the standards are followed.

-- **PHP, Perl, and Ruby:** [PHP is not a great language.](http://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/) The only time the authors use PHP these days is when trying to exploit badly-written PHP code in computer security competitions.
-Perl has essentially been replaced with Python in most places: a good knowledge of the command line and Python are far more useful to you.
+- **PHP:** [PHP is not a great language.](http://eev.ee/blog/2012/04/09/php-a-fractal-of-bad-design/) The only time the authors use PHP these days is when trying to exploit badly-written PHP code in computer security competitions.

+- **Perl, Ruby, Lua:** Perl has essentially been replaced with Python in most
+  places: a good knowledge of the command line and Python are far more useful to you.
 We haven't seen any new exciting software written in Perl in a while.
-Ruby resembles Python in many ways as well---many say it's much prettier---but it's known to be slower.
+  Ruby also resembles Python in many ways---many say it's much prettier---but it's known to be slower.
 It's not as widely-used, but there exist big projects that do (Homebrew and Github are both Ruby-based).
+Same for Lua: it's a nice language (Ruby's syntax meets JavaScript's prototyping OOP), but it isn't used by enough people.
+Languages like this tend to be harder to find documentation, help, and working examples for.

 - **Esoteric languages:** these are written as jokes.
 You should be creating new ones, not programming in existing ones!